 - Carrots and potatoes are also pretty hard to get ahold of: you can only find them growing in NPC villages (which themselves are rather rare) or as a Rare Drop from zombies.
 Again, once you get one, it's relatively easy to get more—just plant it on a farm; since the yield for planting them will, more often than not, be greater than the input, after a while you'll have a surplus.

-- Name Tags, the only legit way to give any mob a unique name outside of creative mode, can only be found inside chests located within a dungeon.
+- Name Tags, the only legit way to give any mob a unique name outside of creative mode, can only be found inside chests located within a dungeon or by fishing.